DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-08-17-moving-personal-details-to-top.md

 But when UCAS is switched off in September, candidates will be able to apply for all courses using Apply.

-### Getting candidates to add their personal details before choosing a course
+### Encouraging candidates to add their personal details before choosing a course

 When we worked on the visa sponsorship content on Apply, we thought it would be helpful to warn candidates who need visas if they chose a course that does not sponsor visas.
 That way they could change their course choice before submitting their application.